With Local Services Ads, you only pay for leads related to your business or the services you offer. Here’s how it works:

 You're charged for each valid lead you receive through your Local Services ad.
 Lead prices may vary depending on your location, the job type, the type of lead, or your bidding mode, but each lead received will count towards your budget.

 You can view how much you've been charged for your leads by going to the "Billing" menu in your leads inbox.
-Learn more about billing
+Learn more How to pay for Local Services Ads.

 Billing for Local Services Ads is managed by Google Ads.
 Any suspension in your Google Ads account will also suspend your Local Services Ads.